 Your Newborn Baby’s Sleep

 Newborn babies need to sleep A LOT.
-If you have read the book or watched the DVD, The Happiest Baby on the Block, you know the author, Dr. Karp, believes that babies actually need another trimester in the womb, but if a baby were to stay longer, we’d never be able to give birth to such a large baby.
+If you have read the book, The Happiest Baby on the Block, you know the author, Dr. Karp, believes that babies actually need another trimester in the womb.
+But if a baby were to stay longer, we’d never be able to give birth to such a large baby.
 I can’t even imagine!
-So, if you consider the possibility that this is true, that means the first 2-3 months of your baby’s life is still full of rapid growth and, therefore, she needs a lot of sleep.
+So, if you consider the possibility that this is true, that means the first 2-3 months of your baby’s life is still full of rapid growth.
+Therefore, your newborn needs a lot of sleep.